 - Student consent is still required for non-academic use of directory information.

 - NEW: Faculty members and administrators may disclose student contact information to other students enrolled in their courses; you are no longer required to blind copy student email addresses when the email is sent to students in a specific course/section.

 - NEW: Faculty using Blackboard for their classes may now use all email, roster and group functions without the need to blind copy.

 - Faculty, administrators and staff must verify that all recipients of an email containing student emails are either students who are enrolled in courses or school officials.
 Otherwise, they may use the blind copy function.

-- Students may share their emails with each other.
+- Students may share their emails.
 These privacy laws do not restrict email address sharing by students.

 - If you wish to place student email addresses on a syllabus, website, etc., you must obtain affirmative written consent from each student.